family photo ideas

 Have a Picnic: We planned a pizza picnic for the end of the shoot, and it was kind of a mess since the pizza was 30 minutes late, but it made for a few sweet photos and an easy dinner.

 I love getting family photos each year.
 I always immediately print and frame them in our family room and bedroom.
 And each year, these photos always make their way into our annual family album.
-A photographer is an expense, but is, in my opinion, well worth it and worth splurging on. these are photos and memories I’ll treasure forever.
+A photographer is an expense, but is, in my opinion, worth the splurge.
+These are photos and memories I’ll treasure forever.